ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 This key indicates the set of supported protocols ({{Section 6.1 of SVCB}}).
 There is no default protocol, so the `no-default-alpn` key does not apply, and the `alpn` key MUST be present.

-If the protocol set contains any HTTP versions (e.g. "h2", "h3"), then the record indicates support for DNS over HTTPS {{!DOH=RFC8484}}, and the "dohpath" key MUST be present ({{dohpath}}).
+If the protocol set contains any HTTP versions (e.g. "h2", "h3"), then the record indicates support for DoH, and the "dohpath" key MUST be present ({{dohpath}}).
 All keys specified for use with the HTTPS record are also permissible, and apply to the resulting HTTP connection.

 If the protocol set contains protocols with different default ports, and no port key is specified, then protocols are contacted separately on their default ports.
 Note that in this configuration, ALPN negotiation does not defend against cross-protocol downgrade attacks.

 ## port

 This key is used to indicate the target port for connection ({{Section 6.2 of SVCB}}).
-If omitted, the client SHALL use the default port for each transport protocol (853 for DNS over TLS {{!DOT=RFC7858}}, 443 for DNS over HTTPS).
+If omitted, the client SHALL use the default port for each transport protocol (853 for DoT, 443 for DoH).

 This key is automatically mandatory if present.
 (See {{Section 7 of SVCB}} for the definition of "automatically mandatory".)